-About a million people in U.S are under treatment to recover from drug addiction and alcoholism.
+About a million people in the U.S. are under treatment to recover from drug addiction and alcoholism.
 It is not getting into treatment, however, that makes the difference.
 Instead, it is what a person gets out of treatment.
 The fact that many people do not find success in treatment on their first attempt is due in part to a lack of understanding about what makes effective treatment.
+In this article we cover 10 key principles of effective drug addiction treatment.

-Occasionally, people looking for treatment will come across other individuals who are already in recovery and who insist that the only path to recovery is whatever path the recovering individual has taken.
+Occasionally, people looking for treatment will come across other individuals who are already in recovery and who insist that the only path to recovery is whatever path they have taken to recovery.
 This simply is not true.
-The ultimate success of each individual entering treatment depends on finding the right treatment setting and methods for the individual, and everyone’s needs are different.
+The ultimate success of each individual entering treatment depends upon finding the right treatment setting and methods for the individual--and every individual's needs are different.

-2. Medically supervised withdrawal is only one step in addiction treatment; alone it will do little.
+2. Medically supervised withdrawal is only one step in addiction treatment; it can't work alone.

 Frequently, it is necessary for addicts and alcoholics to go through a medically supervised withdrawal period before they can safely enter treatment.
-However, some people confuse this short 3 to 7 day period with treatment, which it is not.
-Some people cycle in and out of these withdrawal episodes convinced that they should be able to maintain abstinence afterwards, but never finding success.
-Seemingly tragic, this allows some addicts to continue in their addiction while giving the appearance that they are attempting to get healthy.
+However, some people confuse this short 3-7 day withdrawal period with treatment, which it is not.
+Some people cycle in and out of these withdrawal sessions convinced that they should be able to maintain abstinence immediately afterwards, but they never find success.
+The truth is, that once a person undergoes medically supervised withdrawal from a substance, they should enter a treatment program that teaches new coping mechanisms for abstaining from the substance and managing their addiction in the long-term.
+Seemingly tragic, the misconception that a medically supervised withdrawal period is enough to kick an addiction allows some addicts to continue in their addiction while giving the appearance that they are attempting to get healthy.

 3. Length of treatment counts.

-The appropriate duration for an individual depends on his or her problems and needs.
-Research indicates that for most patients, significant improvement is reached at about 3 months.
-The research suggests that this may be residential, outpatient or a combination of both depending on the individual’s needs.
-After this initial period, additional treatment can produce further progress toward recovery.
+The appropriate duration of treatment for an individual depends on his or her problems and needs.
+Research indicates that for most patients, significant improvement is reached after about three months of treatment.
+The research suggests that treatment programs may be residential, outpatient or a combination of both, depending on the individual’s needs.
+After this initial three-month period, additional treatment can produce further progress toward recovery.

 4. Drug addiction is a multidimensional problem, and treatment needs to address all of an individual’s needs.